-Moving to an unfamiliar city is certainly a bold move, since you are faced with many more challenges than if you were moving locally.
+Moving to an unfamiliar city is certainly a bold move, since you’re faced with far more challenges than if you were moving down the street.
 The most distinct challenge is finding a new place to live.
 You probably don’t know how to find the perfect apartment in a new city if this is your first time moving long distance.
-We’ve put together some essential tips to assist you before you begin your apartment search from a different city.
+Apartment Finder has put together some basic, yet essential tips to assist before you begin your apartment search from a different city.

-The cost of living obviously varies from city to city, so be realistic with your expectations and know what you can afford.
-You might be paying $1200/month for an upscale 2 bedroom, 2 bath apartment in Texas, but if you’re moving to New York City, you’ll be lucky to find a studio at that price.
-In fact, you might have better luck in a roommate situation.
+The cost of living obviously varies between cities, so be realistic with your expectations and know what you can afford.
+You might be paying $1,200 per month for a luxury 2 bedroom, 2 bath apartment in Texas, but if you’re packing up and moving to The Big Apple, you’ll be lucky to find a studio for that price.
+In fact, you may want to consider a roommate because of the steep rent prices.

 Don’t search too early

-It’s normal to feel eager and anxious to apartment hunt as soon as you can, but starting your search too far in advance before your scheduled move will drive you nuts.
-You don’t want to fall in love with an apartment, and while may be available now, the landlord needs it occupied before you can relocate.
+It’s normal to feel eager and anxious when apartment hunting, but starting your search too far in advance before your scheduled move will drive you nuts.
+You don’t want to fall in love with an apartment, then find out before your move that it has already been rented out.
 Your best bet is to start your search about 4-6 weeks before your actual move-in date.

 Research every resource available